christophihl/startupengineer/content/_repos/dat_sci_2/07_ml_sup_I.md

 One of the benefits of a random forest model is that it is very low maintenance; it requires very little preprocessing of the data and the default parameters tend to give reasonable results.
 For that reason, we won’t create a recipe for the `cells` data.

-At the same time, the number of trees in the ensemble should be large (in the thousands) and this makes the model moderately expensive to compute.
+At the same time, the number of trees in the ensemble should be large (by default often set to 500) and this makes the model moderately expensive to compute.

 To fit a random forest model on the training set, let’s use the `parsnip` package with the `ranger` engine.
 We first define the model that we want to create: